feras-merwas/CatCallOutApp/README.md

 CatCallOut is a civic tech initiative to make our streets safer.
 We are a team of three developers, committed to building a mobile app that aggregates data about incidents of street harassment, and displays this data on a map.
 This way, everyone can see street harassment danger zones - and plan routes to avoid these areas.

+## My Contribution
+I was responsible for getting the Google Maps API to play nicely with React Native.
+I also led the routing of our application with react-native-router-flux, and took point on UI and design work.

 ## MVP Functionality

 CatCallOut is built on a decoupled architecture featuring: